-AIB is the leading bank by market share position across key personal banking products including current accounts, credit cards, savings accounts, personal loans (excluding car loans) and personal loans (including car loans) based on number of products held (Source: Ipsos MRBI Personal Finance Market Pulse H1 2023).
+AIB is the leading bank by market share position across key personal banking products including current accounts and personal loans (excluding car loans) based on number of products held (Source: Ipsos MRBI Personal Finance Market Pulse Q1 2022).
 This is achieved via digital innovation and relationship management expertise.
 AIB offers a full suite of services including daily banking, consumer credit, wealth management, savings and investments and general insurance.

-AIB's distribution channels, which span from its extensive nationwide 170 physical branch network across to its ever-growing direct (telephone and internet banking) and mobile banking platforms, enable AIB to deliver its wide range of products and services to its customers.
-The value of digital wallet payments more than doubled year-on-year to €4.8bn with the volume of such transactions increasing by 83 per cent. to 195 million.
+AIB's distribution channels, which span from its extensive nationwide 170 physical branch network across to its ever-growing direct (telephone, internet and tablet banking) and mobile banking platforms, enable AIB to deliver its wide range of products and services to its customers.
+In 2021, AIB settled over 1 billion customer transactions, with over 96 per cent. completed via Digital Channels, Cards or Automated Payments.

 AIB offers personal loans (i.e., green loans, car loans, home improvement loans, wedding loans, travel loans and education loans) together with a range of credit cards for personal customers and students.
-AIB also offers a comprehensive range of deposit products in addition to protection, investment and pension products through its new joint venture AIB life.
-Consumer teams, in collaboration with group colleagues, offers all its personal customers a free personalised financial review with a financial adviser to help plan for future financial goals such as retirement or children's education.
+AIB also offers a comprehensive range of deposit products in addition to protection, investment and pension products through a relationship with Irish Life pursuant to distribution agreements.
+Consumer teams, in collaboration with group colleagues, offers all of its personal customers a free personalised financial review with a financial adviser to help plan for future financial goals such as retirement or children's education.